joustava/CarND-Behavioral-Cloning-Project/README.md

 ### Workflow

-Two clones of the project exist, one in the Udacity workspace and the other on a local machine which both point to the main [repository](https://github.com/joustava/CarND-Behavioral-Cloning-Project).
+Two clones of the project should exist, one in the Udacity workspace and the other on a local machine which both point to the main [repository](https://github.com/joustava/CarND-Behavioral-Cloning-Project).
 Collection of training data was done on a local MacBook Pro (2013) and training of the model is done on the GPU enabled workspace.
 Other tasks which do not require a GPU, such as major coding tasks, documenting, graphing and the writeup were done locally as to not waste GPU time.

 Collection of data is done via a simulator, one needs to drive the car around the track using several driving tactics while recording.
 This data then has been uploaded as a compressed zip file to the GPU enabled workspace.
-On the workspace, this file has been unpacked in the `/opt` directory.
+On the workspace, this file can been unpacked in the `/opt` directory.
+When the compressed zip file is not to big in size (> 300mb) it is advised to upload it to the workspace directory to then unpack it with `unzip <samples_file>.zip -d /opt/` this removes the need of having to upload the samples each time when the workspace is restarted.

-Each newly trained model is saved as `./models/model.h5`and as to not overwrite older models the previous files are backed up with their modification timestamp in the file name e.g `model_1607426211.5h`
+Each newly trained model is saved as `./models/model.h5`and as to not overwrite older models the previous files are backed up with their modification timestamp in the file name e.g `model_1607426211.5h`.
+With big models that have many parameters, this can lead to getting out of disk space thus it is advised to not store a great number of backups and keep the important models in some other storage such as e.g Dropbox or Google Drive.

 Versions used: